Ultimate guide to employee referral programs: tips, benefits and examples

 Employee referrals provide your business with access to candidates with hard to source skills.
 Typically, people will network with people employed in similar jobs to them.
 Candidates sourced through employee referrals are pre-qualified by your own employees.
 This makes referral candidates easy to move more quickly through your pipeline compared to candidates sourced through traditional recruitment sources.

 Ensuring a stream of pre-qualified candidates also reduces hiring costs.
-A Glassdoor survey estimates the average cost of hire in the US at $4,000.
+An updated survey from SHRM found that the average cost-per-hire is $4,683, with the average executive cost-per-hire sitting at $28,329.
 This figure covers external recruiting costs, pre-hire assessments, sourcing, extensive background checks and potentially the use of agencies.
 A successful employee referral program can help to reduce these costs drastically.

 Better cultural fit leads to higher levels of retention and happier employees.
 But the majority of hiring teams struggle to succeed in this core area: